brontosaurusrex/brontosaurusrex.github.io/_posts/2017-08-07-i-don-t-care-public-license-idcpl.md

 # License for this licenses

-	This Licenses is published under 'Yes You Can 0' license.
+	This Licenses are published under 'Yes You Can 0' license.